 Want to book a holiday to Sweden?
 Find your ferry from Paldiski to Sweden using the Sweden ferry booking platform.
 Book your ferry crossing to Sweden from Paldiski in just a few steps and find all the information you need including prices, travel times and timetables.

-The links between Paldiski and Sweden are served by Dfds only who offer 6 weekly sailings, with a maximum duration of 10 h 30 min and mostly morning and evening departures.
+The links between Paldiski and Sweden are served by Dfds only who offer 9 weekly sailings, with a maximum duration of 10 hours 30 minutes and mostly morning departures.
 Ferry operators serving this line have ships suitable for vehicle transportation, so you can reach your destination with your car, motorbike or camper van.
 Once on board, you will find bars, shops and self service restaurants to make your crossing more relaxing and comfortable.
 Cabin accommodation allows you to rest with peace of mind.

 Don't miss the chance to come aboard, book your ticket now and travel with ease, thanks to NetFerry services!